-When I was young (really young this time) my brother was working in a bakery.
-Fortunately, the bakery was one of the best in town and we often got stuff from there on the weekend.
-One of my favorite cakes was this kind of cheesecake – here in Germany it is called “Rahmkuchen”.
-It is not made with cream cheese, but sour cream, Schmand, and heavy cream.
-So the taste is kind of similar to a cheesecake, but not quite ;)
+When I was young (really really young… like back in the stone age) my brother was working in a bakery as an actual baker.
+Fortunately, the bakery was one of the best in town and we often got stuff from there on the weekend – things they could not sell that day and would go bad over the weekend.
+Sometimes my brother brought some slices of a cake the bakery was famous for – actually one of my favorite cakes back then.
+Here in Germany, it is called “Rahmkuchen”.
+It’s similar to a cheesecake but not made with cream cheese.
+It’s made with sour cream, Schmand, and heavy cream.
+Sooo good! ;)

-I know, many of you out there probably don’t know “Schmand” – it is one of those dairy products that is not known (or can be purchased) everywhere.
-BUT you can use crème fraîche instead.
-That should be available in most places.
+I know, many of you out there probably don’t know “Schmand” – it is one of those dairy products that is not known (nor can be purchased) everywhere.
+Wikipedia says it’s also called “Smetana” and it’s common in Central and Eastern Europe only/mostly.
+It’s made with heavy cream and similar to crème fraîche – so if your local grocery does not have Schmand you can use crème fraîche instead.
+No problem!

-Unfortunately this is not the original recipe for the cake from my childhood – my brother still did not give me the recipe :( But this one is pretty close to what I can remember.
-Gonna have to bake some more and try a bit more to get the cake perfect – I will keep you posted on the results ;)
+Unfortunately, this is not the original recipe for the cake from my childhood – my brother never gave me the original recipe – probably he does not even have it ;P Anyway.
+The cake is pretty close to what we had back then.
+Not 100 % though.
+I have to bake more cakes like that and try more different recipes to find the perfect one I guess.
+Not the worst thing to do, right?
+I will keep you posted if I ever find the perfect one!

 INGREDIENTS / ZUTATEN